Adem Zaplluzha

-Adem Zaplluzha at an exhibition in Prizren in 2015.
+Adem Zaplluzha (1 February 1943 – 9 November 2020) was a prolific Kosovan Albanian poet.

+Biography

-Adem Zaplluzha (1 February 1943 – 9 November 2020) was one of the most prolific Kosovan Albanian poets.
-He completed his primary and secondary education in his hometown, Prizren, and graduated from the School of Pedagogy at the University of Pristina.
-After that he worked as a teacher for a while in several villages near Prizren and then as a legal translator at the Kosovan Electricity Corporation after that until the end of his career.
-He started writing and publishing literature from his childhood with his first poem being published in 1957 in the Pionieri literary magazine.
-At the Kosovan Electricity Corporation he co-founded the literary club 'Kosovan Poppies' which later published some of his works most notably in the 'Ngjyra e Kohës' ('The colour of time') anthology.
+Zaplluzha completed his primary and secondary education in his hometown, Prizren, and graduated from the School of Pedagogy at the University of Pristina.
+He worked as a teacher for a while in several villages near Prizren, then as a legal translator at the Kosovan Electricity Corporation, where he remained until the end of his career.
+He started writing and publishing literature from his childhood, with his first poem being published in 1957 in the Pionieri literary magazine.
+At the Kosovan Electricity Corporation, he co-founded the literary club Kosovan Poppies, which later published some of his works, most notably in the Ngjyra e Kohës (The colour of time) anthology.
 His works were published in a wide variety of literary and non-literary publications in Kosovo, Albania, Macedonia and Romania.

-Awards

-In 2013 he was awarded the Lifetime Achievement Award by the Writers and Artists Club of Durrës, Albania.

-In the same year the Albanian literary critic Fatmir Minguli published a collection of critical essays on his body of work in a book entitled "Revoltë dhe meditim mbi poetikën e Adem Zaplluzhes".

 He was a member of the Kosovan Writers Society.

+In 2013, Zaplluzha was awarded the Lifetime Achievement Award by the Writers and Artists Club of Durrës, Albania.
+In the same year, the Albanian literary critic Fatmir Minguli published a collection of critical essays on his body of work in a book entitled Revoltë dhe meditim mbi poetikën e Adem Zaplluzhes.

+Selected poems